What is Sustainable Lighting?

 Overall, sustainable lighting aims to balance the need for efficient illumination with environmental responsibility and human well-being.
 By adopting sustainable lighting practices and technologies, we can reduce energy consumption, minimize environmental impact, and create healthier and more visually appealing lighting environments.

 At first glance, there would seem to be little or no connection between sustainable lighting and efforts to reduce global poverty.
 Residents who live in impoverished communities, however, might spend up to 10% of their already meager income on utility and energy costs to light their residences.
 Many of those residents also use inefficient kerosene lamps or lighting that burns other high-emission fuel sources, and those emissions often cause respiratory and other health problems.
 The World Bank reviewed this situation and realized that improving lighting in these communities can have a major effect on helping residents to escape from impoverished areas.

 LED lighting is a key component in this process.
 Solar-powered LEDs can provide better illumination at a substantially reduced cost even for communities that have little or no connection to an electrical power grid, which may well be the case for remote regions that are distant from power plants.
 Immediate adoption of solar LED systems can reduce residential lighting costs by more than 60%.
 The initial cost of LED systems has also dropped dramatically over the past ten years with a concurrent increase in lighting efficiency.

-LED Technology Leading the Fight
+LED Technology in the Developing World

 LED lighting developers and manufacturers are beginning to realize the potential for expanding their markets into these communities while simultaneously helping community residents to reverse the cycles of poverty.
 These companies are developing low-cost sustainable lighting products that are purchased and distributed by international aid organizations to individuals and families that are typically neglected when new products enter the market.